 Contrary to a common concern, menstrual cups do not cause any pressure related issues when diving.
 They have small holes around the rim to make them easier to remove, and this also means that they don’t become a closed air space.
 They are safe to be used for scuba diving, and are many divers’ top choice for menstrual product.

-There are so many brands of menstrual cup to choose from.
+There are so many brands of menstrual cup and disc to choose from.
 It’s also well documented that there’s a bit of a learning curve when you’re new to using a cup.
 Put A Cup In It is an incredible resource for learning all about how to use menstrual cups.
 They even have a helpful quiz to find out which cups might work for your body.

 Our very own Girls that Scuba Menstrual Cup is a soft, flexible cup which comes in two sizes.
 10% from every cup sale is donated to Bloody Good Period, who fight for menstrual equity and the rights of all people who bleed.